 To filter your entries by a specific location, you will need the unique location code, which you can find on that location's edit page.
 You can find your locations under Settings then Locations:

 Then select the location you wish to filter by and the Edit button:

 You can now create your filter URL.
-In this case, the URL would need to be appended with ?location=epojhv6suohe
+In this case, you need to append the URL with ?location=epojhv6suohe

 Please note that the filtered URL will only show entries with this exact location.

 Entry Filters work in the same way as location filters.
 You can get the entry code from the URL by selecting the Entry, then Edit Entry:

-Your filter URL, in this case, would be appended with ?entry=8yr7put8ede4
+Your filter URL, in this case, would be appended with ?entry=s23synhh7wp8

-If you wanted to filter on multiple entries, we would recommend using tags; see below.
+If you want to filter on multiple entries, we recommend using tags; see below.

-Tags are a great way to group different entries.
-For example, you might want a tag for your adult classes and your children's classes.
+Tags are a great way to group separate entries.
+For example, you might want a tag for your adult and children's classes.

 Tag 1 = adults

 Tag 2 = children

-Once you've applied these tags to your relevant entries, you can easily filter by these by just adding ?tags=adults or ?tags=children
+Once you've applied these tags to your relevant entries, you can easily filter by these by just adding:

 Tags are case sensitive, so make sure your URL reflects any capitals in the tag.

-It's best to keep your tags as simple as possible and avoid using any special characters.
+It's best to keep your tags as simple as possible and avoid using special characters.

-If your tags have spaces, like "adult classes", you will need to replace the space in the tag in the URL with a '+' like this:
+If your tags have spaces such as "adult classes", you will need to replace the space in the tag in the URL with a '+' like this:

 Using your filters

-In your public page description, you can either link out to your filtered pages, create hyperlinks or use create filter buttons like this:
+In your public page description, you can either link out to your filtered pages, create hyperlinks or use filter buttons like this:

 If, for example, you have copied the following iframe code from the public page settings:

 <iframe src="https://bookwhen.com/example/iframe" frameborder="0" scrolling="yes" seamless="seamless" style="display:block;border:none;width:100%;height:900px;"></iframe>

 You would modify the URL in the iframe code by adding the filter section to the end.
 For example, if you'd like to filter it by date, it would look like this: https://bookwhen.com/example/iframe?start=2020-01-01

 This means the iframe code you end up using will look something like this: